pomsky-lang/pomsky/CONTRIBUTING.md

 foobar
 ```

-You don't have to type all of this yourself, only the pomsky expression.
+You don't have to type all of this yourself, only the Pomsky expression.
 Then run the integration test with the `--bless` flag to generate the rest: `just test-it --bless`, or `cargo test --test it --all-features -- --bless`.

 Test cases can also check if an input produces a certain error, using `#! expect=error`.
 Error test cases can also be generated with `--bless`.